oskariorg/oskari-docs/md/documentation/examples/oskari-filter.md

         "lessThan": 80, // strictly  less than
         "atMost": 80, // less than or equal to

-        // Case sensivity for value, in and notIn operators "caseSensitive": false
+        // Case sensivity for value, in, notIn, like and notLike operators "caseSensitive": false
     },
     "AND": [...], // to add multiple conditions with AND operator